-For students in Grades 10-12, our courses contain approximately 100 hours of course material (varying with how quickly or slowly the student is able to work), which is equivalent to one hour per day, five days a week for one semester.
+For students in Grades 10-12, each course contains approximately 100 hours of course material (depending on how quickly or slowly the student is able to work), which is equivalent to one hour per day, five days a week for one semester.
 There may be times when additional home work time needed to stay on pace.

 Any Saskatchewan resident under the age of 22 has the option to register as a full-time online learner with the DLC and receive access to our courses free of charge.

-Access is also available to learners who wish to enroll in one or more of our online courses yet remain registered with their geographic division.
-In that case, the resources provided and the learning experience will be the same however course fees will apply.
+Access is also available to students who wish to enroll in one or more of our online courses yet remain registered with their geographic division.
+In that case, the resources provided and the learning experience will be the same, however course fees will apply.